financial aid basics

 How are maximum units and the pass rate determined?

-For detailed information about maximum units and the completion ratio, visit this page.
+For detailed information about maximum units and the pass rate, visit this page.

 How do I calculate the amount of units I need to reach the 80 percent pass rate?